open-craft/problem-builder/README.md

   students don't get tips or feedback, but only know if their answer was correct.
 Assessment mode comes with a default `max_attempts` of `2`.

-Below are some LMS screenshots of a mentoring block in assessment mode.
+Below are some LMS screenshots of a problem builder block in assessment mode.

 Question before submitting an answer: